chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * Download the Windows installer.
 * Double click on the installer and follow the prompts.
-* It will install Concert Keyboardist to your Programs folder and create a folder example files called "Concert Keyboardist Files" in your Documents directory.
+* It will install Concert Keyboardist to your Programs folder and create a folder of example files called "Concert Keyboardist Files" in your Documents directory.
 * Run Concert Keyboardist.
 You should find shortcuts to Concert Keyboardist on the Desktop and in the Start menu.
 * You may want to pin Concert Keyboardist to the Taskbar.
 * Concert keyboardist can produce sound in two ways:
 * One option is to use a VST plugin:
 	* Load a plugin as described in [Plugin Management Tools].
 Preferably choose a piano-like sound.
 	* Configure the Concert Keyboardist audio output using "Audio and Midi Settings" in [Settings Tools].
-* The other option to generate sound is to route midi messages to an external sound generator such as a software synthesizer or "Digital Audio Workstation" (DAW) running on your computer, or an attached hardware synthesizer.
+* The other way to generate sound is to route midi messages to an external sound generator such as a software synthesizer or "Digital Audio Workstation" (DAW) running on your computer, or an attached hardware synthesizer.
 	* To route midi to a software synthesizer will need a virtual midi routing driver such as [LoopBee](http://www.nerds.de/en/loopbe1.html), which is free for the basic version, which is sufficient.
 	* Install LoopBee, or the equivalent.
 Then choose it as both the Concert Keyboardist midi output  as described in Audio and Midi Settings in [Settings Tools].
 Also set LoopBee as the input port on your software synthesizer.
 * If you prefer to use a DAW or hardware synthesizer you probably already know how to route midi.
 Choose it as the output using "Audio and Midi Settings" in Concert keyboaradist [Settings Tools].